10 Best Car Noise Filters

 Noise filters are largely passive devices with no moving parts, so maintenance is minimal.
 The most common failure mode is a loose connector, which can usually be traced to a crimp or solder joint that has worked loose from vibration.
 Periodically checking the connectors, especially around the amplifier rack or behind the head unit, is usually enough to keep the system quiet.

 Reliability signals are most visible in long-running products with large review counts.
 Devices that have been on the market for several years and accumulated thousands of reviews tend to be the safest choices, because any widespread reliability issue would show up quickly in customer feedback.
-Newer products with only a handful of reviews can still be excellent, but they carry more uncertainty.
+Newer products with smaller review bases can still be excellent, but they carry more uncertainty.

 How to Compare Reviews